On the rate of convergence of loop-erased random walk to SLE(2): Proof of Proposition

 where $\asymp$ means that each side is bounded by a constant times the other.
-The result follows easily from the Koebe distortion theorem and~\eqref{sept29.1} if $\bs{x}$ is away from the boundary.
+The result follows easily from the Koebe distortion theorem and~\eqref{sept29.1} if $\bs{x}$ is away from the boundary of $D$.
+(That is, if $\partial \bs{x} \cap \partial D = \emptyset$.)
 Hence, we may assume that $\bs{x}$ is adjacent to $\partial D$.
-It is enough to prove the existence of a constant $c < \iy$ such that
+It is enough by \eqref{sept29.1} to prove the existence of a constant $c < \iy$ such that